numerodix/mmalloc/README.md

 # Adventures in writing a malloc

-A simple malloc implementation that uses two doubly linked lists:
+A halfway competent malloc implementation that uses doubly linked lists:

-- A used list that stores all blocks currently in use.
+- One used list that stores all blocks currently in use.
-- A free list that stores blocks previously allocated and then free'd.
+- N free lists, each storing unused blocks of the same size, 2^N bytes large.

-When an allocation request comes in, we first try to satisfy it using a block from the free list.
-If no block large enough can be found, we increase the size of the heap to create a new block.
+When an allocation request comes in, we first try to satisfy it using a block from the free list that stores blocks of a matching size.
+If no block can be found, we increase the size of the heap to create a new block.

-No blocks from the free list are ever released back to the OS.
+No blocks from the free lists are ever released back to the OS.
 The heap only grows, never shrinks.

 Features: